 BLOOMINGTON, Ill. — Nearly 100 Illinois high school students visited Illinois Wesleyan’s campus on Wednesday, Sept.
 25, for the inaugural Titan Choral Fest, led by the new Director of Choral Activities, Cody S. Parrott.

-Organized by the IWU School of Music, local high school students and teachers had the chance to sing and interact with the Illinois Wesleyan vocal community, including Parrott, the rest of the School of Music faculty and IWU music students.
+Organized by the IWU School of Music, high school students and teachers from across the state had the chance to sing and interact with the Illinois Wesleyan vocal community, including Parrott, the rest of the School of Music faculty and IWU music students.

 “This was our first year, and for me, the sky's the limit,” said Parrott.
 “I would love to see us out-grow the seats of Westbrook Auditorium.
 I am confident that after the first year, once word gets out about this type of event happening here at Illinois Wesleyan, we will be easily doubling [attendance].”